GreatMCGamer/osu-timeline-visulizer/README.md

 - Creates color-tinted variations of textures for different combo colors
 - Handles fallback logic when textures are missing or fail to load
 - Provides functions for tinting images with specific colors
+- NEW: Combines hitcircle and hitcircleoverlay into a single pre-combined image
+- NEW: Loads skin colors from skin.ini for accurate combo color matching
+- NEW: Implements flexible key:value parser for skin.ini

 ### 5. `sliders-manager.js`
 **Purpose**: Slider body drawing and styling